B-tech383/marketnestbackend/replit.md

 # Overview

-This is an OrangeCart e-commerce application built with PHP and SQLite.
+This is Market Nest, a professional e-commerce marketplace built with PHP and SQLite.
 The application features a complete e-commerce platform with user management, vendor system, product catalog, shopping cart, order management, and advanced shipment tracking capabilities.
-The project has been successfully configured for the Replit environment and is running on port 5000.
+The project has been successfully rebranded and redesigned with modern, Amazon-level UI and is running on port 5000.

 # User Preferences

 Preferred communication style: Simple, everyday language.
+UI Design Preference: Professional, modern design comparable to Amazon with clean layouts and excellent user experience.

 # System Architecture